christopherkobayashi/tapclean/docs/adding_new_scanners.md

 s = hd[LOADOFFSETL] + (hd[LOADOFFSETH] << 8);
 e = hd[ENDOFFSETL]  + (hd[ENDOFFSETH]  << 8);

-// Prevent int wraparound when subtracting 1 from end location if (e == 0)
+/* Prevent int wraparound when subtracting 1 from end location to get the location of the last loaded byte */ if (e == 0)
 	e = 0xFFFF;
 else